 +86-21-5766 9436 Ext: 198 or firstname.lastname@example.org

 In the year of 2020, covid-19 has swept across the world and had imposed profound effects on every perspective of human lives, striking a fatal blow at many industries.
-Lots of export-oriented enterprises suffered from the global pandemic, while American Hygienics Corporation (AHC), an OEM wet wipes specialist, bucked the trend and turned challenges into opportunities.
+Lots of export-oriented enterprises suffered from the global pandemic, while American Hygienics Corporation (AHC), an OEM wet wipes manufacturer, bucked the trend and turned challenges into opportunities.
 Under this circumstance, AHC quickly adjusted its production plan, and expanded its production capacity during the pandemic to meet the requirements of the peak orders from overseas customers

 Entering into the workshops of AHC, we could capture sight of the machines rumbling with loading, cutting, liquid filling, folding, packaging, capping... nearly ten processes completed in one go, and the fully automatic production lines run sequentially and efficiently without making any mistake.

 What was currently being debugged is the baby wipes production line that AHC launched in the middle of last month.
 This was the second new production line since the company resumed work.
 Such an expansion rate was unimaginable three months ago.
 As many of AHC's employees come from other different places and even some foreigners, when they first resumed work, the attendance rate was not ideal, and production capacity was only restored by about 15% for the lockdown reason.
 With limited production capacity, the company made a product adjustment plan to reduce the share of baby wipes and focused on the production of disinfection wipes.

 According to the CEO of AHC Mr. Nilesh Parmar, "At that time, most of the orders were for those disinfection products, so we initially put/invested most of our energy on disinfection products in February.
 We also have plans to continue to make some disinfection products in the future at home and abroad."